-Attachment 2 Phase-in Process of Permit Allocation Policy
+Attachment No. 2 - Phase-in Process of Permit Allocation Policy

-Application Type Seasons Description Timelines December 2004 Outdoor Sports Field Summer 2005 (May to October) Notify Clients of the new approved allocation policy Application will be reviewed based on new criteria - No Change to allocation We will notify groups what their allocation would be using the criteria in the new Policy Notify groups that there will be a partial implementation for 2006 season Inform groups of new fees for 2006 Season Staff training Community Workshops regarding Permit Policy Criteria.
-Winter/Spring 2005 Facilities (Not Indoor Rinks) Summer 2005 (June, July, and August) Spring 2005 Facilities (Not Indoor Rinks) September 2005 to May 2006 Notify Clients of the new approved allocation policy Application will be reviewed based on new criteria - No Change to allocation We will notify groups what their allocation would be using the criteria in the new Policy

-Application Timelines Туре Seasons Description Notify groups that there will be a partial implementation for 2006 season Inform groups of new fees for 2006\07 Season Community Workshops regarding September to November 2005 Review All Permits All Permit Policy Criteria. - Internal review of Permit allocation process.
-December 2005 Outdoor Sports Field Summer 2006 (May to October) Send out new applications forms with the required information to be returned Reiterate that this upcoming season will be a partial implementation where no group will gain or lose 25 percent of their previous allocation Remind customers that 2007 Season will be full implementation Winter/Spring 2006 Facilities (Not Indoor Rinks) Summer 2006 (June, July, and August) Send out new applications forms with the required information to be returned Reiterate that this upcoming season will be a partial implementation where no group will gain or lose 25 percent of their previous allocation - Remind customers that 2007 Season will be full implementation Spring 2006 Facilities (Not Indoor Rinks) September 2006 to May 2007 Send out new applications forms with the required information to be returned Reiterate that this upcoming season will be a partial implementation where no group will gain or lose 25 percent of their previous allocation Remind customers that 2007 Season will be full implementation
+Application Timelines Туре Seasons Des December 2004 Outdoor Sports Field Summer 2005 (May to October) Notify Clients of the new approv Application will be reviewed bas allocation We will notify groups what their new Policy Notify groups that there will be a Inform groups of new fees for 20 Staff training Community Workshops regarding Winter/Spring 2005 Facilities (Not Indoor Rinks) Summer 2005 (June, July, & August) Notify Clients of the new approv Application will be reviewed bas allocation We will notify groups what their new Policy Notify groups that there will be a Inform groups of new fees for 20 Staff training Community Workshops regarding Spring 2005 Facilities (Not Indoor Rinks) September 2005 to May 2006 Notify Clients of the new approv Application will be reviewed bas allocation We will notify groups what their new Policy Notify groups that there will be a Inform groups of new fees for 20 Community Workshops regarding Sept to Nov 2005 Review All Permits All Internal review of Permit allocati December 2005 Outdoor Sports Field Summer 2006 (May to October) Send out new applications forms returned Reiterate that this upcoming seas where no group will gain or lose Remind customers that 2007 Sea Winter/Spring 2006 Facilities (Not Indoor Rinks) Summer 2006 (June, July, & August) Send out new applications forms returned Reiterate that this upcoming seas where no group will gain or lose Remind customers that 2007 Sea Spring 2006 Facilities (Not Indoor September • Send out new applications forms

-Application Timelines Туре Seasons Description December 2006 Outdoor Sports Field Summer 2007 (May to October) Send out new applications forms with the required information to be returned Notify groups that this season is full implementation Allocate space based on new approved policy Winter/Spring 2007 Facilities Summer 2007 (June, July, and August) End out new applications forms with the required information to be returned Notify groups that this season is full implementation Allocate space based on new approved policy Spring 2007 Facilities September 2007 to May 2008 End out new applications forms with the required information to be returned Notify groups that this season is full implementation Allocate space based on new approved policy September to November 2007 Review All Permits All Internal review of Permit allocation process.
+C.,,,,,,, N.,,,, 2006 Rinks) 2006 to May 2007 returned Reiterate that this upcoming seas where no group will gain or lose Remind customers that 2007 Sea Sept to Nov 2006 Review All Permits All Internal review of Permit allocati December 2006 Outdoor Sports Field Summer 2007 (May to October) Send out new applications forms returned Notify groups that this season is Allocate space based on new app Winter/Spring 2007 Facilities Summer 2007 (June, July, & August) End out new applications forms verturned Notify groups that this season is Allocate space based on new app Spring 2007 Facilities September 2007 to May 2008 End out new applications forms verturned Notify groups that this season is Allocate space based on new app Sept to Nov 2007 Review All Permits All Internal review of Permit allocati

-Attachment 3 Permit Allocation Policy Appeals Process
+Attachment No. 3 - Permit Allocation Policy Appeals Process

-- Step 1 Organization requests in writing an Appeal at the location where the permit was issued. - Step 2 Request for appeal is forwarded for investigation and response to the respective Customer Service Supervisor or Recreation and Facility Supervisor with the assistance of 2 community based representatives. - Step 3 Supervisor investigates the Appeal based on consideration of the following: - Main group(s) that the organization serves - Impact on other community groups - Organization participant growth/decline projections - Space permitted to organization at other local facilities - Availability of space at other community facilities - Other forms of grants from City of Toronto - Extent of compliance with Permit Allocation Policy - Additional service contributions to Toronto residents

-Step 4 Outcome of Appeal is communicated in writing to the appealing Organization by the Supervisor.
+- Step 1 Organization requests in writing an Appeal at the location where the permit was issued. - Step 2 Request for appeal is forwarded for investigation and response to the respective Customer Service Supervisor or Recreation and Facility Supervisor with the assistance of 2 community based representatives. - Step 3 Supervisor investigates the Appeal based on consideration of the following: - Main group (s) that the organization serves - Impact on other community groups - Organization participant growth/decline projections - Space permitted to organization at other local facilities - Availability of space at other community facilities - Other forms of grants from City of Toronto - Extent of compliance with Permit Allocation Policy - Additional service contributions to Toronto residents - Step 4 Outcome of Appeal is communicated in writing to the appealing Organization by the Supervisor.